-Over the past several years, regulatory agencies have issued numerous policies aimed at increasing accuracy and completeness of clinical information for risk adjustable programs like Medicare Advantage, Affordable Care Act populations, etc.
+Over the past several years, regulatory agencies have issued numerous policies aimed at increasing accuracy and completeness of clinical information for risk adjustable programs like Medicare Advantage, Affordable Care Act populations, etc. These policies are critical for the ethical participation and operation of value-based care programs.
+The nature of the penalties means there are real operational considerations that go overlooked, there’s even a strong ROI to redaction.

 Regulations around what is and is not allowable for risk adjustment vary across different lines of business (for example, Medicare Advantage allows corrections in the form of supplemental submission, something Medicaid doesn’t allow at all in most states.
 Similarly, the ACA has regulations specifically stating that medical record reviews must be two-way (that is, not just reviewed for missed codes or under-coding, but with redaction to remove codes without suitable evidence, or instances of up-coding).
 For Medicare Advantage, there is, frankly, ongoing confusion and differences in interpretation and application in provider and payer organizations over what the actual regulations and requirements are.
 However, all of those interpretations boil down to reach one consensus: If you are reviewing codes for the purposes of risk adjustment to determine any inaccuracies or missed conditions, you are taking a corrective action.
 Best practices dictate that this includes redaction/deletion of unsubstantiated conditions or inaccurately up-coded severity.
 This is why two-way review, where redaction and addition opportunities are presented in a risk workflow, is critical to success, and why any technology platform you engage with has to provide that as a default.
 It’s the best way to support accuracy in submission.